activeloopai/deeplake/README.md

 ## About Deep Lake

-Deep Lake is a Database for AI powered by a unique storage format optimized for deep-learning and Large Language Model (LLM) based applications.
+Deep Lake is a Database for AI powered by a storage format optimized for deep-learning and Large Language Model (LLM) applications.
 It simplifies the deployment of enterprise-grade LLM-based products by offering storage for all data types (embeddings, audio, text, videos, images, pdfs, annotations, etc.), querying and vector search, data streaming while training models at scale, data versioning and lineage for all workloads, and integrations with popular tools such as LangChain, LlamaIndex, Weights & Biases, and many more.
 Deep Lake works with data of any size, it is serverless, and it enables you to store all of your data in once place.
 Deep Lake is used by Intel, Airbus, Matterport, ZERO Systems, Red Cross, Yale, & Oxford.

 Deep Lake includes the following features:

 <details>
   <summary><b>Storage Agnostic API</b></summary>
-Use one API to upload, download, and stream datasets to/from AWS S3/S3-compatible storage, GCP, Activeloop cloud, or local storage.
+Use one API to upload, download, and stream datasets to/from AWS S3, Azure, GCP, Activeloop cloud, or local storage.
 </details>
 <details>
   <summary><b>Native Compression with Lazy NumPy-like Indexing</b></summary>
 Store images, audios and videos in their native compression.
-Slide, index, iterate and interact with your data like a collection of NumPy arrays in your system's memory.
-Deep Lake lazily loads data only when needed, e.g., when training a model.
+Slice, index, iterate and interact with your data like a collection of NumPy arrays in your system's memory.
+Deep Lake lazily loads data only when needed, e.g., when training a model or running queries.
 </details>
 <details>
   <summary><b>Dataset Version Control</b></summary>